nickhinderer/interactive-web-map/reports/design.md

 * By enforcing the use of the find protocol for Epic #66 "Find Places", the server will change such that it supports valid find requests sent from the client.

 # Sprint 3

+### User Interface
+In this sprint, we will continue working on aspects that we started in the previous sprint as well as adding more features to the trip configuration.
+There will be 5 primary parts:
+* Finish Find Places
+* Finish Interoperability
+* Trip Distances
+* Where I am?
+*

+### Client Components

+### Server Classes

 # Sprint 4
 # Sprint 5